 Weight loss maintenance is crucial for obesity management, yet optimal dietary patterns for this period are not established.
-We aimed to explore the relationship between adherence to the Mediterranean Diet and weight loss maintenance.
+We aimed to explore the relationship between adherence to the Mediterranean diet and weight loss maintenance.
 Sample includes 565 adults (62 % women) of the MedWeight study.
-Eligible volunteers were those reporting intentional weight loss of ≥10 %, starting from a BMI ≥ 25 kg/m2, over 12 months prior to enrollment.
-Based on current weight, participants were characterized as maintainers (≤90 % max weight), or regainers (>95 % max weight).
+Eligible volunteers were those reporting intentional weight loss of ≥10 %, starting from a BMI ≥ 25 kg/m2, over 12 months prior to enrolment.
+Based on current weight, participants were characterised as maintainers (≤90 % maximum weight) or regainers (>95 % maximum weight).
 Socio-demographics and weight history were recorded.
-Dietary intake was assessed by 2 non-consecutive 24-hour recalls within 10 days, and analyzed in energy, macronutrient, and food group intake.
-Adherence to the Mediterranean Diet was assessed with the MedDietScore (range 0–55, greater scores showing higher adherence).
-Protein intake was higher in maintainers than regainers (p< 0.001).
+Dietary intake was assessed by two non-consecutive 24-h recalls within 10 d and analysed in energy, macronutrient and food group intakes.
+Adherence to the Mediterranean diet was assessed with the Mediterranean Diet Score (MedDietScore) (range 0–55, greater scores showing higher adherence).
+Protein intake was higher in maintainers than in regainers (P < 0·001).
 When MedDietScore quartiles were considered, a linear trend for weight loss maintenance was revealed (P < 0·05).
-After adjustment for demographics, being in the 3rd or 4th quartile of the MedDietScore (vs. 1st) associated with 2.30 (95 % CI 1·29, 4·09) and 1.88 (95 % CI 1·10, 3·22) increased odds of maintenance.
-Regarding individual MedDietScore components, only fruit intake associated with increased odds for maintenance [1.03 (95 % CI 1.01-1.06)].
-Leave-one-out approach revealed that at least 6 MedDietScore components were essential for the observed relationship.
-Higher adherence to the Mediterranean Diet was associated with 2-fold increased likelihood of weight loss maintenance.
+After adjustment for basic demographic characteristics, being in the third or fourth quartile of the MedDietScore (v. first) was associated with 2·30 (95 % CI 1·29, 4·09) and 1·88 (95 % CI 1·10, 3·22) increased odds of maintenance.
+Regarding individual MedDietScore components, only fruit intake is associated with increased odds for maintenance (1·03 (95 % CI 1·01, 1·06)).
+The leave-one-out approach revealed that at least six MedDietScore components were essential for the observed relationship.
+Higher adherence to the Mediterranean diet was associated with 2-fold increased likelihood of weight loss maintenance.
 Future studies should replicate these findings in non-Mediterranean populations as well.